Samer-Al-iraqi/Linux-str_replace/README.md

 This perl script will enable you to do literal search and replace in files (in place) and in STDIN

 No messing with regular expression anymore.
 No more `sed` or `awk` or `perl -pie`.
-This handy script written in perl will replace text exactly what you want, if it has the so-called special characters or not.
+This handy script written in perl will replace text exactly as you want, No matter it has the so-called special characters or not.
 Just like `str_replace` PHP function.

 #Usage
 ```bash